feross/electron-workshop/README.md

 ## Prerequisites

 Participants should have the latest version of [Node.js](http://nodejs.org/) installed.
+(The latest version is v6.x LTS.)

 We'll primarily be working through one project today.
 But there is a second one, which is an opportunity to practice on your own after the workshop.
 The _best_ way to get set up and ready to roll before the workshop is to clone this repository and run `npm install` within it.